Nuki89/finance-manager/README.md

 ```
 3. Install dependencies
 Before installing dependencies, remove existing modules and then reinstall them (if needed).
-If you already had npm installed first run this command: `rm -rf node_modules`
+If you already had npm installed first run this command: `rm -rf node_modules`.
 ```bash
 npm i
 ```
 4. Check for vulnerabilities
-After that, use this command to automatically upgrade or fix vulnerabilities in npm packages
+After that, use this command to automatically upgrade or fix vulnerabilities in npm packages.
 ```bash
 npm audit fix
 ```